7 Work From Home Tips You Need To Learn Now.

 If you need to clear a closet and DIY your nightstand and light into a workspace, do it.

+If you think you need to lock the kids in a closet, don’t.
 Make sure they can’t get into much trouble and lock yourself in there instead.

 This is your space.
 Make it yours, and keep it that way.
 Don’t float from the living room to the basement and back.